'Othering' in Media and Steps Towards a More Inclusive Society

 Who's Othering, who's being Othered?

 It would be wrong to assume that social identities are innate.
-Each society establishes categories that help interpret the world around and people’s place in it.
-These social categories can be as diverse as gender, age, class, ethnicity, nationality, and so on.
+Each society establishes categories that help interpret the world around and people's place in it.
+The social categories can be, for instance, gender, age, class, ethnicity, nationality, and so on.
+But how does a natural comparison become discriminative?

 Othering is a tool in the hands of an empowered group.
-Othering splits the society into those who are seen as “normal” and “different”.
-This creates a social hierarchy and exclusion.
+Othering splits the society into those who are seen as "normal" and those who are "different", creating a social hierarchy and exclusion.

 Facilitators